xieyuheng/inner/persons/sandi-metz/99bottles.md

 Factories don't know what to do;
 instead, they know how to choose who does.

-A conditional that selects an object v.s.
-A conditional that supplies behavior.
+A conditional that selects an object vs. A conditional that supplies behavior.

 ## What knowledge do factories capture?